galaxyproject/galaxy-hub/src/Learn/CustomBuildForVis/index.md

 ---
-pagetitle: Custom Build for Visualization
+title: Custom Build for Visualization
 ---